Dark Matter Fraction in Disk-Like Galaxies Over the Past 10 Gyr: Introduction

-Recently, various other studies have investigated the dark matter fraction within $R_{\rm e}$, including works by \citet{Genzel2020, Price2021, Bouche2022, Genzel2022}, and \citet{KURVS}.
-In this article, our focus is on studying the dark matter fraction within different galactic scales, ranging from $R_{\rm e}$ up to approximately $3 R_{\rm e}$ ($\approx R_{\rm out}$).
-In particular, we expand our understanding of the dark matter fraction by incorporating a larger sample and extending the redshift range beyond that of \citet{GS21b}.
-We present a comprehensive investigation using data from the KMOS$^{3D}$ survey \citep{W19}, KMOS Galaxy Evolution Survey (KGES, \citealp{AT2021}), and previously analyzed KROSS, covering a redshift range of $0.6< z< 2.5$.
+Recently, various other studies have investigated the DM fraction within $R_{\rm e}$, including works by \citet{Genzel2020, Price2021, Bouche2022, Genzel2022}, and \citet{KURVS}.
+In this article, our focus is on studying the DM fraction within different galactic scales, ranging from $R_{\rm e}$ up to approximately $3 R_{\rm e}$ ($\approx R_{\rm out}$).
+In particular, we expand our understanding of the DM fraction by incorporating a larger sample and extending the redshift range beyond that of \citet{GS21b}.
+We present a comprehensive investigation using data from the KMOS$^{3D}$ survey \citep{W19} and the KMOS Galaxy Evolution Survey (KGES; \citealp{AT2021}) and previously analyzed KROSS data, covering a redshift range of $0.6< z< 2.5$.